Development Services

 Building Inspection

-All residential construction requires a New Home Registration Form from BC Housing, Licensing and Consumer Services.
-This registration provides Home Warranty Insurance and can be obtained by the owner/builder or a Licensed Registered Builder.
+In British Columbia, all residential construction projects require a New Home Registration Form from BC Housing, Licensing and Consumer Services.
+This registration provides essential Home Warranty Insurance and can be obtained by either the owner/builder or a Licensed Registered Builder.

-All gas and electrical work undertaken by homeowners and contracts requires permits from Technical Safety BC.
+Additionally, all gas and electrical work, whether undertaken by homeowners or contractors, requires permits from Technical Safety BC.

 Simple Building Permit Application